allan-tulane/fa-23-assignment-04-zdupre18/assignment-04.md

   greedy algorithm does not produce the fewest number of coins.

-**enter answer in `answers.md`**
+**enter answer in `answers.md`** useing the denomaination fo {4,3,1} and n=6
+1. choose largest denomination less or equal to N = 4
+2. N=2 (6-4)
+3. choose larges denominatin less than or equal to n = 1 now add one

+result is 6 4 +1+1

 **2b)** Since you paid attention in Algorithms class, you realize that while this problem does not have the greedy choice property it does have an optimal substructure property.
 State and prove this property.

+  for it to be an optimal substrucute it would need to have strucutes for it subproblem as well.

+  D - denominations N == num of coins to make change

+  n - D(i)

 **enter answer in `answers.md`**